SCK CEN: BR2

 Commissioned in 1962, The Belgian Reactor 2 (BR2) is a materials testing reactor.
 It is a high-flux reactor (~ 10^{15} neutron・cm^{-2}・s^{-1}) in which neutrons are moderated by a beryllium matrix and cooled by light water pumped at low pressure (12-15 bar).
 Its core is very compact due to the particular shape of its beryllium matrix (paraboloid of revolution) allowing to install the fuel rods, the control rods, and the experiments in a very small volume (~ 1m^{3}).
 One reports that its very compact core architecture was quickly drawn on a beer mat during a discussion between nuclear physicists in a bar in New York during a very creative night at the end of the 1950s, or beginning 1960.
-At the demand of the US authorities, its nuclear fuel is presently based on low-enriched uranium (LEU) to minimize the risk of nuclear proliferation.
+In cooperation with the US government, its nuclear fuel is being converted to low-enriched uranium (LEU) from highly enriched uranium (HEU) to minimize the risk of nuclear proliferation.
 Its thermal power (100 MW) is dissipated in the environment by water heated at modest temperature (40-48 °C).
 This research reactor is also used for the production of medical radio-isotopes.
 The BR2 research reactor produces on an annual basis more than 25% of the worldwide demand for molybdenum-99 and in peak periods even up to 65%.